kajetanjuszczak/ProjectMTLS/README.md

-for no PSSM model creating use model_no_PSSM, and predictor_no_PSSM for prediction of test example. result will be stored in ../results as predictor_single.txt(3 line format) model is called PSSM_model and it is stored in model folder other models for no PSSM and also DTC and RFC methods are also present in model folder. more results from model testing are present in excel file in documents folder named results_excel Diary is writen below
+for no PSSM model creating use model_no_PSSM, and predictor_no_PSSM for prediction of test example. result will be stored in ../results as predictor_single.txt(3 line format) model is called PSSM_model and it is stored in model folder other models for no PSSM and also DTC and RFC methods are also present in model folder. one protein seq for testing and one PSSM is stored in ../datasets/oldtestDB with name 1prottest and related PSSM in PSSMasci folder more results from model testing are present in excel file in documents folder named results_excel Diary is writen below